MmagdyHafezZ/pitch/docs/architecture/MicroServices/Simulation/SIMULATION_ARCHITECTURE.md

 ---

-### Advance Turn - Text Chat Figure [8.3]
+### Advance Turn - Text Chat Figure [7.2.3]

 The User sends a `POST /sessions/{sessionId}/turns` request with text content through the Session Gateway to the Turn Controller.

-The Turn Controller validates the session exists by querying the Session Repository.
-If not found or status is "ended", it returns `404 Session Not Found` or `409 Session Ended`.
+The Turn Controller validates session via Redis cache, fallback to PostgreSQL Session Repository.
+If not found or status is "ended", returns `404 Session Not Found` or `409 Session Ended`.

-The Orchestrator Service creates a new Turn record with role="user", incremented order number, and the user's message text in the Turn Repository.
+The Orchestrator Service creates a new Turn record with role="user", incremented order number, and the user's message text in PostgreSQL Turn Repository.

-The Orchestrator Service checks if any guardrails need to run.
-The Guardrail Service scans for PII (emails, phone numbers, SSNs) and creates RedactionSpan records in the RedactionSpan Repository if detected.
+The Guardrail Service scans for PII (emails, phone numbers, SSNs) and creates RedactionSpan records in PostgreSQL RedactionSpan Repository if detected.

-The Context Service assembles the conversation history by retrieving previous Turns from the Turn Repository, along with scenario instructions and persona traits.
+The Context Service retrieves:

+- Conversation history from PostgreSQL Turn Repository
+- Scenario/persona from Redis cache (or PostgreSQL if cache miss)

-The Retrieval Service performs semantic search over the Embedding Repository (pgvector) to find relevant context from company knowledge base or previous calls.
+The Retrieval Service performs semantic search via pgvector in PostgreSQL Embedding Repository.

 The Prompt Service builds the full prompt with system instructions, conversation history, retrieved context, and guardrails.

 The LLM Service calls the language model API (GPT-4o) and streams the response back through Server-Sent Events (SSE).

-As tokens arrive, the system saves the assistant's response as a new Turn with role="assistant" and creates a Message record in the Message Repository.
+SSE state tracked in Redis.

+As tokens arrive:

+- Assistant Turn and Message records saved to PostgreSQL
+- LLM trace (prompt + response + metadata) saved to MongoDB LLMTrace collection

-The Metric Service logs token counts (input/output), latency, and model name in the Metric Repository.
+The Metric Service logs token counts (input/output), latency, and model name in PostgreSQL Metric Repository.

-The Event Bus emits a `turn.completed` event with turnId, sessionId, and metrics.
+The Event Bus emits `turn.completed` event with turnId, sessionId, and metrics.

 The system responds with `200 OK`, streaming the assistant's response to the client in real-time.

 ---

-### Tool Call - Draft Email Figure [8.4]
+### Tool Call - Draft Email Figure [7.2.4]

 During a conversation turn, the LLM Service determines an email draft is needed and invokes the draft tool.